-The tables following below list all the drinking water contaminants that were detected during the 2017 calendar year.
+The tables following below list all of the drinking water contaminants that were detected during the 2019 calendar year.
 The presence of these contaminants does not necessarily indicate that the water poses a health risk.
-Unless noted, the data presented in this table is from testing done January 1- December 31, 2017.
+Unless noted, the data presented in this table is from testing done in 2019.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 The bottom line is that the water that is provided to you is safe.